Programie/ExplosiveMobs/README.md

 ## Installation

-Currently there is no jar file available.
-You have to build the plugin yourself.
+You can get latest jar file from [bukkit.org](https://dev.bukkit.org/projects/explosivemobs).

-See the *Build* step bellow for more details.
+You may also check out the project from the repository and build it yourself (See Build section).

 ## Build